-First Offense: In-school suspension, 1-180 days out-of-school suspension, suspension or loss of user privileges, possible notification of law enforcement and documentation in student's discipline record.
+First Offense: In-school suspension, 1-180 days out-of-school suspension, suspension or loss of

-Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, expulsion, suspension or loss of user privileges, possible notification of law enforcement and documentation in student's discipline record.
+Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, expulsion, suspension or loss of user privileges and possible notification to law enforcement

-Theft - Nonconsensual taking or attempt to take the property of another
+Theft - Nonconsensual taking or attempt to take the property of another enforcement officials

-First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion, possible notification to law enforcement officials, and possible documentation in student's discipline record.
+First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion and possible notification to law enforcement officials a.
+Possession of any tobacco products on school grounds, school transportation or at any school activity.

-Subsequent Offenses: 11-180 days' out-of-school suspension, or expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+Subsequent Offenses: 11-180 days' out-of-school suspension, or expulsion and notification to law